 The Palace of Zakros and the Gorge of the Dead

-Where the gorge meets the sea is the Minoan Palace of Zakros, and google takes its name because the Minoans laid their dead to rest in the caves high in the walls of the gorge.
+The gorge that meets the sea is the Minoan Palace of Zakros, and google takes its name because the Minoans laid their dead to rest in the caves high in the gorge’s walls.
 The Terra Minoika is a wonderful place to stay, and the night sky here – far from any light pollution, is a wonder to behold.

 Visit Spinalonga Island